gianintech/100-days-of-code/log.md

 💭 Second application that I'm building using Javascript.
 I hope it goes well.

 😁 I'm feeling ecstatic because little by little I can understand Javascript deeper with every lesson and mini-projects I'm having.

+### Day 13: August 4, 2022 - Thursday
+**Today's Progress**:

+☑️ Able to understand and apply objects, methods, and dot notation

+☑️ Able to understand and create Constructor Functions

+☑️ Finished the Drum Kit App
+- integrated keypresses and button clicks as eventListeners

+**Thoughts:**

+💭 Second application I built using Javascript

+😁 The sense of achievement even though I don't full understand some concepts.
+   I was able to understand how the application works even with newly introduced areas in Javascript.